rapid7/metasploit-payloads/java/README.md

 disabled).

-If the path to your metasploit framework repository is not `../../metasploit-framework`, but for example `/usr/share/metasploit-framework/` (Kali default), set the deploy.path directive like so (make sure to include enough "../" as deploy.path is relative and not absolute):
+If the path to your metasploit framework repository is not `../../metasploit-framework`, but for example (with Kali Linux)

+`/usr/share/metasploit-framework/`, set the deploy.path directive like so:

 ```
-mvn -D deploy.path=../../../../../../../../../usr/share/metasploit-framework/ -P deploy package
+mvn -D deploy.path=/usr/share/metasploit-framework -P deploy package
 ```

 When you are editing this or any other Meterpreter, you will want to make sure